basis-point/jupyter-examples/notebooks/zero_coupon_swaps/README.md

 ![](graphs/forward_curves.png)

 Interpolation may introduce some artifacts into the distribution of sensitivities.
-It is important to understand what kind of effects can be expected and how to mitigate them.
+It is important to understand what kind of effects can be expected and how to mitigate the negative ones.

 ![](graphs/sensitivities.png)